Learn about Osteosarcoma

 - Electron microscopy: A laboratory test in which cells in a sample of tissue are viewed under regular and high-powered microscopes to look for certain changes in the cells.

-The prognosis is affected by certain factors before and after treatment.
+The prognosis may be affected by certain factors before and after treatment.

-The prognosis of untreated osteosarcoma and MFH depends on the following:
+The prognosis of untreated osteosarcoma and UPS may depend on the following:

 - Where the tumor is in the body and whether tumors formed in more than one bone.